vboussange/HybridDynamicModels.jl/README.md

 ### Training with `Optimisers.jl` through the `SGDBackend`

+> ⚠️ The default [`train`] function is opiniated and meant for demonstration purposes.
+You are encouraged [to define your own training pipeline](https://vboussange.github.io/HybridDynamicModels.jl/stable/examples/customtraining_example/).

 ```julia
 using Lux, Optimisers, ComponentArrays # conditional loading to use `SGDBackend`
 using Zygote